|South Beds FoE Recycling Project in partnership with Leighton-Linslade Town Council – April 2016

 Right from the start, FoE have campaigned for recycling both nationally and locally.
 The local group was started in 1992 and some of our earliest campaigns focused on recycling.
 We produced leaflets and held demos where we dressed up.

 In 2003 national FoE were successful in getting the government to implement a Household and Recycling Act which led to the implementation of domestic recycling by local councils.

 South Beds FoE has continued to campaign on increasing recycling facilities in the town centre.
-We collected recyclables in litter bins that were going to landfill and held a demo outside the White House in August 2011 which unintentionally coincided with a visit from the town’s twin town in Germany.
-As a result of this and other lobbying, the Partnership Committee of Central Befordshire Council and Leighton-Linslade Town Council gave the green light for recycling bins in the town centre.
+We collected recyclables in litter bins that were going to landfill and held a demo outside the White House in August 2011, which unintentionally coincided with a visit from the town’s twin town in Germany.
+As a result of this and other lobbying, the Partnership Committee of Central Beffordshire Council and Leighton-Linslade Town Council gave the green light for recycling bins in the town centre.

-About 8 months ago (summer 2015) five solar bins were installed by the Town Council in Parson’s Close.
-There was a noted increase in contamination in the Recycling Centre after the solar bins were installed and there was some confusion about the solar bins and their use.
+About 8 months ago (summer 2015), five solar bins were installed by the Town Council in Parson’s Close.
+There was a noted increase in contamination in the recycling centre after the solar bins were installed and there was some confusion about the solar bins and their use.
 Members of the public regularly asked Annie what they were for.

 The contamination turned into a more serious problem when the bin next to the recycling bank was vandalised and had to be removed.
-Annie continued to check the bins and remove any contamination but the contamination issue had grown really bad, and CBC had expressed concern.
+Annie continued to check the bins and remove any contamination, but the contamination issue had grown really bad, and CBC had expressed concern.

 The Town Council will consult with South Beds FoE about future plans for recycling from the litter bins in the town that are collected by the town council.